 Over the years, it’s become harder to deny the benefits of cannabinoids in the cannabis plant, especially CBD.
 Thousands of scientific studies have been published highlighting either the benefits of CBD for a specific condition or defining its safety.

 Even the World Health Organization recently stated that “In humans, CBD exhibits no effects indicative of any abuse or dependence potential….
-To date, there is no evidence of public health-related problems associated with the use of pure CBD.”
+To date, there is no evidence of public health-related problems associated with using pure CBD.”

-In light of these reports, the world has started opening up to the use of CBD as a health supplement.
+In light of these reports, the world has started opening up to using CBD as a health supplement.
 But with some caveats related to the psychoactive compounds in the cannabis plant — namely THC.

 Let’s explore this important distinction in more detail.